hacklabkyiv/karmabot/README.md

 ## Translation

-Multi-language support in this project depends on `gettext` and `pybabel`.
+Multi-language support in this project depends on `gettext`.

 ```sh
 sudo apt-get install gettext